-The journey begins in the bustling capital of Bangkok where you'll explore the iconic Grand Palace, famous city temples, and unspoiled Amphawa Floating Market.
-During the trip you'll uncover the history of the ancient Thai kingdoms with visits to the UNESCO world heritage sites of Ayutthaya and Sukhothai.
-Aside from history you'll also enjoy unique wildlife and nature experiences including a visit to a retired elephant sanctuary and excursions throughout Khao Yai National Park.
+The journey begins in the bustling capital of Bangkok where you'll explore the iconic Grand Palace, famous city temples, and unspoiled back alleys.
+During the trip, you'll uncover the history of the ancient Thai kingdoms with visits to the UNESCO world heritage sites of Ayutthaya and Sukhothai.
+Aside from history, you'll also enjoy unique wildlife and nature experiences including a visit to a retired elephant sanctuary and excursions throughout Khao Yai National Park.
 After taking in the historical, cultural and natural highlights you'll head to the southern region of the country where you'll end your trip enjoying the picture perfect beaches of Krabi!

 This morning, depart Bangkok for an approximately three-hour overland journey to the Bridge over the River Kwai.
 Here you will also visit the Kanchaburi War Cemetery, containing the graves of some of the POW’s who perished during the construction of the bridge.
 Tens of thousands of "coolies" and POWs died while working to complete this vital link to the Indian subcontinent.

 Continue to Hellfire Pass.
-Visit the impressive Australian-built complex, consisting of a memorial, a walking trail and an excellent, informative museum, exhibiting artifacts and the true story about the Thai-Burma Railway.
-After visiting the museum, walk along the “Bamboo Path,” allowing one to walk the same route that the POWs took to work.
-Also, walk through a large bamboo grove, providing the most memorable views of Hellfire Pass and an understanding of how it derived its name.
+Visit the impressive Australian-built complex, consisting of a memorial, a walking trail, and an excellent, informative museum, exhibiting artifacts and the true story about the Thai-Burma Railway.
+After visiting the museum, walk along the “Bamboo Path,” which allows you to walk the same route that the POWs took to work.
+Stroll through a large bamboo grove, providing the most memorable views of Hellfire Pass and an understanding of how it derived its name.

 If interested, there is also a 4 km (2.5 mile) Memorial Walking Trail along a now peaceful and serene portion of the old railway track.
 The Trail commences at Hellfire Pass Cutting, and incorporates a number of infamous features, such as Compressor Cutting, Hintok Station, both the “Pack of Cards” and Three Tier Bridges, plus the panoramic view of Kwae Noi Look-out, providing a spectacular view of the Kwae Noi Valley.